 AGM of Clan Macpherson Association: Village Hall, Newtonmore 10:30 am

-Clan March from Old Ralia to the Eilan (Newtonmore Shinty Ground) followed by conviviality in the Clan Tent.
-Marchers meet at Old Ralia at 1:45 pm (Highland Games are currently scheduled to be held on the Eilan from 10:30 am)
+Clan March from Old Ralia to the Eilan (Newtonmore Shinty Ground) followed by conviviality in the virtual Clan Tent.
+Marchers meet at Old Ralia at 1:45 pm.
+After the March an inter-Branch non-athletic Competition.